Babel (TV series)

 Babel (Korean: 바벨) is a 2019 South Korean television series starring Park Si-hoo and Jang Hee-jin.
-The series aired on TV Chosun from January 27 to March 24, 2019 on Saturdays and Sundays at 22:50 (KST) time slot.
+The series aired on TV Chosun from January 27 to March 24, 2019 on Saturdays and Sundays at 22:50 (KST).

 Synopsis

 The story of a prosecutor who would do anything to achieve his revenge and an actress who loses everything after marrying into a rich family.